DefoNotMirino/DefoNotMirino.github.io/index.md

 ## About

-- Convincing people 'password' is not a good password -
+- Seeing your network from the attacker's perspective

-- Meme Artist
+- 'querty' is a bad password

 ## Projects and Tools